 NZD/USD Trading Positions

 The NZD/USD pair, also called the “Kiwi”, tells the trader how many US dollars (the quote currency) are needed to purchase one New Zealand dollar (the base currency).
-It is a commodity currency, that is a currency whose country's exports are largely comprised of raw materials (precious metals, oil, agriculture, etc.).
+It is a commodity currency whose country's exports are largely comprised of raw materials (precious metals, oil, agriculture, etc.).

 Important assets for NZD/USD